grommasdietz/kirby-locale/README.md

 # Kirby Locale

-Kirby Locale adds a Writer mark and optional title dialog picker so editors can tag language-specific fragments and store per-page title locales.
+Kirby Locale adds a Writer mark and an optional dialog select field so editors can tag language-specific fragments and store per-page title locales.

 The `locale` Writer mark wraps inline selections in a `span` element with `lang` attribute, e.g.: